dacr/zwords/static-user-interfaces-prompt/README.md

 # UI prompts

+## 2025-06-25

+SWITCH to a .junie/guidelines.md and docs/requirements.md approach

 ## 2025-06-03

 Enhance the user interface of this game which is defined in the directory `Create in a single file `static-user-interfaces/` by :